-The Technology and Buildings segment has realised a worse result than in 2019 (decrease in EBITDA of €62.6 million).
-This is mainly due to the loss on the RIVM project.
+The Technology and Buildings segment, excluding the discontinued operations, has realised a negative operational result of €111.8 million, mainly due to the loss on the MEET RIVM project.

-in millions of € 2020 2019
+in millions of € 2021 2020

-Total revenue 519.5 408.1
+Total revenue 60.2 41.5

-Operational result (EBITDA) (45.3) 17.3
+Operational result (EBITDA) (111.8) (59.8)

-Backlog 839 767
+Backlog 282 40

-Number of employees (at year-end) 1763 1717
+Average number of employees (FTE) 1910 1763

-Worksphere performed well in 2020, excluding the MEET RIVM project which is described below.
+Worksphere performed well in 2021, excluding the MEET RIVM project which is described below.
 The RIVM project was transferred to Strukton Assets mid-2021 and is not part of the divestment of Worksphere.
 Worksphere signed a contract with De Nederlandsche Bank, the Dutch central bank, for the sustainable renovation of its headquarters.
 The project clearly illustrated the growing importance of sustainability and circularity in Worksphere's business.
 It also enabled Worksphere to make good use of its expertise in many different areas: civil engineering, electrical engineering, construction, sustainability and digitalisation.

-In line with the strategic refocus on sustainable infrastructure, Strukton Groep has divested Worksphere, which was a relatively stand-alone business active in maintenance of accommodation and the built environment.
-The divestment effectuated on 27 January 2022 offered both Strukton Groep and Worksphere the opportunity to grow.
-Where Strukton Groep will specialize more in sustainable infrastructure and energy, Worksphere will focus on the built environment, as a part of SPIE.
+In line with the strategic refocus on sustainable infrastructure, Strukton has divested Worksphere, which was a relatively stand-alone business active in maintenance of accommodation and the built environment.
+The divestment effectuated on January 27, 2022 offered both Strukton and Worksphere the opportunity to grow.
+Where Strukton will specialize more in sustainable infrastructure and energy, Worksphere will focus on the built environment, as a part of SPIE.

-Starting 2014, Strukton's 100% subsidiary MEET RIVM CBG B.V.
-(MEET) executed the works on the new accommodation of the RIVM (Rijksinstituut voor Volksgezondheid en Milieu, Dutch National Institute for Public Health and the Environment) and CBG (College ter Beoordeling van Geneesmiddelen, Dutch Medicines Evaluation Board).
-MEET is the special purpose vehicle responsible for the design, building, financing, maintenance and operation (DBFMO) of the RIVM Project.
-A separate Strukton owned special purpose vehicle, MEET Strukton B.V., is responsible for attracting the initial non-recourse project-financing for the RIVM Project.
-The one-off project has faced significant complexities, the two most material of which have resulted in formal dispute resolution proceedings with the Dutch State (represented by Rijksvastgoedbedrijf) (Contracting Authority).
+Starting 2014, MEET RIVM CBG (hereafter: 'MEET', the project company) executed the works on the new accommodation of the RIVM (national institute for public health and the environment).
+MEET is responsible for the Design Build Maintain and Operate of the project, a separate Strukton owned SPC called MEET Strukton is responsible for attracting the initial non-recourse project-financing.

+The one-off project has faced significant complexities, the two most material of which have resulted in formal dispute resolution proceedings with the Contracting Authority.
 These relate to (1) the continuous VC-C vibration measures which are applied to the new building and (2) several major Change Orders to the laboratories requested by the Contracting Authority.
-These issues cause (critical) delays and have therefore significant financial consequences which the Contracting Authority does not agree with.
-The DBFMO Agreement contains a dispute resolution mechanism for these issues.
+These issues cause (critical) delays and therefore have significant financial consequences which the Contracting Authority does not agree with.
+Within the DBFMO Agreement, a dispute resolution mechanism is contractually prescribed to solve these issues.

-The abovementioned issues were brought before several Committees of Experts (bindend adviseurs) during the timeframe 2020-2023.
-The outcome of two of these procedures is still uncertain.
-The two main dispute procedures are highlighted below.
+The abovementioned issues have been brought towards several Committees of Experts during the timeframe 2020-2024.
+As these procedures are still ongoing, significant uncertainties apply to the current accounting positions, which are based on the best estimate of management.
+The main dispute procedures are highlighted below.